 Any good project starts with a bit of planning, and in a field where a functioning app might determine whether people get the treatment or not, a lot of planning is required.

-We’ve written generally about locking down the scope of your app, and understanding its budget before, and all of our advice is still true for mHealth apps as well.
+We’ve written generally about locking down the scope of your app, and app development costs before, and all of our advice is still true for mHealth apps as well.
 Nevertheless, we haven’t closed the book on planning things out just yet.
 Healthcare is a rapidly expanding sector of the mobile app market, and in such a crowded space, successful apps will need to have competitive advantages to set them apart from all the rest.

 Step 2: Find Your People, and Solve Their Problems.

-The first step on the path towards a stellar mobile health app is to consider the whats, whos, and whys before any line of code is written or any wireframes are mocked up.
+The first step on how to build an mhealth app is to consider the whats, whos, and whys before any line of code is written or any wireframes are mocked up.

 First, an effective healthcare app developer needs to know what kind of app he or she is building–a prescription tracker, or a video chatting portal, for example.